-Management of the Plan defines its capital as the funded status [surplus/(deficit)] as determined annually based on the fair value of the investment assets less the pension obligations as determined by an actuarial valuation prepared by an independent actuary.
+Management of the Plan defines its capital as the funded status [surplus/(deficit)] based on the fair value of the investment assets less the pension obligations as determined annually by a funding valuation prepared by an independent actuary.
 The funding surplus or deficit is used to measure the long-term health of the Plan to meet its obligations to its members and their survivors.